unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 #### Authenticating to a Proxy

-The <uns/> CLI supports HTTP Basic authentication.
+The <brand name="uns"/> CLI supports HTTP Basic authentication.
 Specify the user name and password in the proxy URL, as follows.

 :::: tabs